 The Garrett County Health Department reminds parents of the required vaccines for school students.

-- A single dose of Tdap and Meningococcal vaccine is required for all students entering 7th through 12th
+- A single dose of Tdap and Meningococcal vaccine is required for all students entering the 7th through 12th grades.

-- Two doses of Varicella vaccine are required for students entering Kindergarten through 5th
+- Two doses of Varicella vaccine are required for students entering Kindergarten through 6th grade.

-Also available at these clinics will be Gardasil®, the Human Papillomavirus or HPV vaccine, to age-eligible students.
-HPV vaccine is recommended for girls 9 to 26 years of age and boys 9 to 21 years of age to help prevent certain cancers caused by HPV infection including cervical, vulvar, vaginal, oral, penile, and anal cancers.
-Gardasil® will be offered at no charge for Vaccines for Children eligible students which includes those who have Medicaid, are un-insured, or whose insurance does not pay for the vaccine.
+Also, the Human Papillomavirus or HPV vaccine will be available at these clinics to age-eligible students.
+The HPV vaccine is recommended for girls 9 to 26 years of age and boys 9 to 21 years of age to help prevent certain cancers caused by HPV infection, including cervical, vulvar, vaginal, oral, penile, and anal cancers.
+HPV will be offered at no charge for Vaccines for Children eligible students, which includes those who have Medicaid, are uninsured, or whose insurance does not pay for the vaccine.
 There will be an administration fee for these students.
-Students with commercial insurance should bring a valid insurance card so their insurance can be billed for Gardasil®.
+Students with commercial insurance should bring a valid insurance card so their insurance can be billed for the HPV vaccine.